 Tasty egg white frittata is baked in a cast iron skillet into puffy perfection.
 Topped with smoked salmon and basil, it is delicious and very healthy.

-Fluffy, tasty egg white frittata that looks pretty and festive.
-I used Parmesan, smoked salmon and basil in this recipe.
-But obviously you can use other cheeses such as cheddar or goat cheese.
-And you should definitely experiment with different herbs.
+I like to use Parmesan, smoked salmon and basil when making egg white frittata.
+But you can use other cheeses such as cheddar or goat cheese.
+And you should definitely experiment with different herbs!

 I bake this egg white frittata in a small cast iron skillet.
 It comes out puffed and gorgeous.
 Cast iron skillet works because it’s oven-proof.
 So you can use any ovenproof skillet in this recipe.

 Egg White Frittata